top of page

 Thank you for approving the .5% dedicated sales tax with revenue going to operate and maintain an affordable public aquatic center.

-• 2025 The State Department of Revenue will collect the City .5% Sales Tax and allocate it to the City for the aquatic center fund.
+• Currently the State Department of Revenue is collecting the City .5% Sales Tax and allocating it to the City to add to the Aquatics Center Fund.

 Follow us!